Courtesy of Silver Dollar City Attractions

 College of the Ozarks, across Lake Taneycomo from downtown Branson, is known as “Hard Work U.” for its can-do ethic—students help earn their education by getting involved in more than 80 different campus work programs.
 This is what makes a visit to The Keeter Center at College of the Ozarks more than just a meal.
 Located in the college's Keeter Center complex, the restaurant is graced with beautiful building details that were created almost entirely by students (note in particular the lobby's stunning rock fireplace).
 Students also prepare and serve the food—solidly satisfying dishes like chicken and dumplings or pork tenderloin in a garlic cream sauce—and many menu items are grown or raised on the student farm.
 Musical entertainment is provided Thursday through Saturday evenings, and there's a popular Sunday brunch.

 Danna's Bar B Que and Burger Shop specializes in smoked meats coated with a secret-recipe rub and then slow-cooked to bring out the tenderness.
 Their “Pit Plate” special, a sampler that comes with fries, slaw, baked beans and a Memphis roll (crisp on the outside, buttery inside), is more than enough for two starving people.
 The burgers aren't afterthoughts, either.
-The original Danna's is on SR 165 just north of the junction with Fall Creek Road, and there are several other branches, including one in Branson West (on SR 13 half a mile south of SR 76) and at Table Rock State Park and Marina (open Memorial Day-Labor Day).
+The original Danna's is on SR 165 just north of the junction with Fall Creek Road.
+There's another one in Branson West (on SR 13 half a mile south of SR 76) and a third at Table Rock State Park and Marina (open Memorial Day-Labor Day).

 Branson's buffet spreads, a real magnet for anyone with a hearty appetite, are all over town, but if you're looking for one that's a cut above an all-you-can-eat food trough, try the Grand Country Buffet , on the Strip in the Grand Country Square complex.
 It has “scatter bars” that are chock-full of items at breakfast, lunch and dinner.
 Nothing has been overlooked, from “sweet corn pops” (corn kernels breaded and fried) to fresh fruit and salads, hand-carved roast beef and ham, and yummy frozen custard.
 This isn't haute cuisine, but it covers the five major food groups.
 Parents with finicky youngsters will give thanks for the pizza buffet.